Faringdon Community Website.

 oral memories

-collection of a library (now on general access in Faringdon Library)
+collection of a library (now at Faringdon Library)

 World War 2 memories and items